mapr-demos/katacoda-scenarios/spark_flight_delays/step4.md

 <pre><code>select src, count(depdelay) as countdelay from dfs.`/user/mapr/flighttable` where depdelay > 40 and src='ATL' group by src;</code></pre>

 Explore the Drill Web UI

+1. Click on the top Profiles tab
+2. Click on one of the highlighted queries
+3. Click on Physical Plan Visual Plan Edit Query to explore the query plan

 ### Apache Spark SQL with MapR Database
 there is also a Spark SQL notebook but this is similar to the queries you already ran in the Streaming notebook.